How to Choose the Right Electronics Cooling Fan

 Fans spin and cool... simple, right?
 Actually, electronic components are never that simple.
 When it comes to purchasing the correct fan, you have to look at all the specifications such as size, speed and control in order to make the right choice for your application.

 Fans can be AC Tube Axial for an AC current source, Blowers, or brushless DC Brushless Fans for DC current.
 There are a number of brands including Adda fans and Sunon fans each with their own specialty designs.
 Jameco also carries new products such as Peltier coolers, as well as fan accessories including heatsinks, fan guards, and fan cables.

 Fan Input: It Won't Work If You Can't Power ItMake sure you know what kind of input will be provided before deciding on anything else.
 The most common voltage inputs are 12VDC, 24VDC, 48VDC, and 115-220VAC powered.
-Be sure your system can provide the required amount of current for the fan to operate to expectations.
+Be sure your system can provide the required amount of current for the fan to operate.

 Fan Size: Bigger Doesn't Always Mean BetterThe size of the fan will be determined by how much space you have to work with.
 The larger the fan does not always translate to higher speeds or better cooling.
 It simply means that a larger area will receive cooling.
 Conventional standards list the sizes in millimeters, and the most common are 40x40x10, 80x80x25, and 120x120x25.